 As North Americans, it’s hard for us to get our heads around not tipping.
 We cringe at the thought of exiting a restaurant without leaving the customary 20% gratuity.
 But, try to remember that this is Italy, and not North America.
 Tipping is not customary here.

 This is the exciting part of the guide!
-The food in Italy is exceptional, and because Rome is such a massive city, you’ll find endless dining options – including traditional Roman food.
+The food in Italy is exceptional (make sure to check out the best restaurants in Florence too!), and because Rome is such a massive city, you’ll find endless dining options – including traditional Roman food.